destinyson7/CL-1-Project/README.md

 This folder contains:
 1. Codes <br/>
     1.1 Add Head of Each Chunk <br/>
-    1.2 JSON file used to know all the possible tags which can act as head
+    1.2 JSON file used to know all the tags which can possibly act as head

 2. Input <br/>
     2.1 English Chunks